Ardexa Control Plugin

 Control File Testing and Backups

 1. The control plugin will automatically save a copy of each unique copy of the control file.
 These files will have a name something like: 2AA4C5EE_2024-09-11T14:49:08+10:00_config_file.yaml.
 The checksum is the leading string 2AA4C5EE.
-This checkum will appear in the audit logs (see below) and uniquely identifies the control file being used.
+This checksum will appear in the audit logs (see below) and uniquely identifies the control file being used.
 Each time a new configuration file is copied to the control plugin, it will be copied to the archive area (/opt/ardexa/config/control-ardexa/config_file_backups/) ONLY IF the checksum does not already exist.
-The config file backups will be stored for the life of the system on the Ardexa cloud.
+The configuration file backups will be stored for the life of the system on the Ardexa cloud.

-2. Config files are checked for errors will not be copied to the backup area.
+2. Configuration files are checked for errors will not be copied to the backup area.
 Checking for errors can be undertaken by running the command: control_ardexa -c {CONFIG FILE LOCATION"} -y for example; control_ardexa -y -c /tmp/location/control.yaml

 Discovery